How to Make Low Carb Ice Cream with Matcha Tea Powder

 Jump to Recipe

-Pure Matcha Tea Ice Cream (make it low in carbs)
+Low Carb Pure Matcha Tea Ice Cream

-Elevate your green tea experience
+Elevate your green tea experience with Matcha

 A serving of Matcha Tea Ice Cream in a black bowl on a wooden mat.

-What You Need to Know
+What You Need to Know about This Recipe

-Make it ahead
+Make ahead

 To truly savour the flavour of authentic Matcha in ice cream form, I prepare this green tea ice cream 7-12 hours ahead to allow it enough time to set in the freezer while maintaining a soft, scoopable texture.